Part 3 – Gabriel’s “Telescope” Zooms out into the Distant Future

 For no ancient god of war ever had at his disposal such colossal destructive power as exists now through modern armaments, including nuclear weapons.
 Possession of these weapons has become a major “fortification” that nations seek after.
 Such nuclear capability, according to military strategists, acts – similar to the fortified “walls” used by cities in ancient times – as a deterrent against attack from other nations.

 And furthermore, in the domain of conventional weapons, modern warfare has seen many a battle lost or won on the basis of whoever had the more up-to-date weapons technology.
 During the Colonial Era, the Europeans were able to subjugate less advanced nations simply because swords and spears were no match against the Europeans’ rifles and cannons.
 At the start of World War I, the German army with its machine guns easily mowed down hordes of French and British soldiers who were armed with outdated artillery.

-And there is more yet we can learn from this “god of fortresses (forces/munitions)” phrase.
-In the ancient language, it would have meant, normally, the “God of strength” (eloah maoz).
-That was the more common meaning for those Hebrew words.
+In the ancient language, the usual wording for “God of strength” would appear as eloah maoz.
 But here the word “strength” was written in the plural form (eloah mauzzim), which differed from the usual singular form.
 When referring to spiritual strength (from God), the singular form is all that’s needed.
 But when referring to physical, especially military, strength, the plural form is needed.
 One gun might be enough for one person.
 But a nation or a king will, of course, need a multitude of different weapons.
-Judging by this and by the context, we can tell that the passage is not referring to the true God, but rather to a “god of strength”, the ultimate form of which manifests as “military strength”.
+Judging by this and by the context, we can tell that the passage is not referring to the true God, but rather to a “god of military strength”, a “god of munitions”.

 And particularly, it could be used in connection with those who rely on their own strength as if that were god.
 On this point, Gesenius’ Hebrew and Chaldee Lexicon offers this helpful bit of information about the word eloah (pg.
 49):